nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.3.
 Adding a Deadline Task: `add`
-The first thing you would do is to add your first task! <br>
+What if you want to submit a report by a certain date or time.
+You might want to add a task that has a deadline. <br>

 Format: `add <TASK NAME> d/<DATE> or add <TASK NAME> d/<DATE> t/<TIME>`